Jeunese/jeunese.github.io/docs/docs-as-code.md

 # Online Documentation

-Ideally, technical documentation should be hosted online, rather then in PDFs.
+Ideally, technical documentation should be hosted online, rather than in PDFs.

 A PDF needs to be actively shared and downloaded, after which, its contents are no longer under your control.
 PDFs get out-of-date.
 Outdated information can eventually become harmful.